Diamonds Are Forever (soundtrack)

-Diamonds Are Forever is the soundtrack by John Barry for the seventh James Bond film of the same name.
+Diamonds Are Forever is the 1971 soundtrack by John Barry for the seventh James Bond film of the same name.

-"Diamonds Are Forever", the title song with lyrics by Don Black, was the second Bond theme to be performed by Shirley Bassey, after "Goldfinger".
+"Diamonds Are Forever", the title song with lyrics by Don Black, was the second Bond theme to be performed by Shirley Bassey, after "Goldfinger" from the 1964 film of the same name.
 The song was also recorded in Italian by Bassey as "Una cascata di diamanti (Vivo di diamanti)" for the Italian version's end credits; this version was only issued on 7-inch single in Italy, and was intended to be included in a (cancelled) 3-CD box set titled Shirley released in 2012.

 Track listing

 Tracks 13–21 were not released on the original soundtrack.